 BLACKPINK – Ddu-Du Ddu-Du

-In November 2019, BLACKPINK’s Ddu-du Ddu-du became the first Kpop group music video to hit 1 billion views on YouTube.
-They could get to 1 billion views on YouTube in just a little under 17 months!
-It is currently the most-viewed Kpop music video by a Korean group on YouTube.
+In November 2019, BLACKPINK’s Ddu-du Ddu-du became the first K-pop group music video to hit 1 billion views on YouTube.
+It is currently a Korean group’s most-viewed K-pop music video on YouTube.

 Total YouTube Views: 2,006,964,115